10 Merrick Road

 Recovery teams work closely with our assessment and community inpatient services, as well as GPs, voluntary organisations and other partners to help people to remain in the community as far as possible and to ease the transition back into normal life.

-Following your referral, we will work with you to develop your care plan, which should include an assessment of your ongoing needs.
+Following your referral, we will work with you to develop your care plan, which will include an assessment of your ongoing needs.

 You will be able to involve your family, carers and friends in the care plan if you wish to.